 (Please keep in mind that I am not a doctor, nurse, or any other kind of medical professional.
 I’m only Mom who is going off of her own experiences and research.
 If you’d like to know more you can read my full disclaimer policy here .)

 Other Posts You May Like:

-What helped you most during postpartum?
+What was your postpartum care plan like?
 Any words of advice you’d give to other fellow mamas?
 Let’s hear it in the comments!
 And of course, if you liked it, give it a share!
 Baby on ladies!